Rescue process

 What harness does the dog currently use?
 Can I get the same one before pickup?

 Why it matters: Using a familiar harness reduces fumbling during a high-stress handoff.
+You want the harness on before the dog exits the carrier.

 What should I bring to the pickup?